strong for life program

 When are the sessions run?

-We have a 5:30am, 4:30pm and 5:30pm session everyday Monday to Friday.
+Please see timetable below for updated schedule.
 Strength Day 1 is ran over Monday and Tuesday, Tune-Up on Wednesdays and Strength Day 2 is ran over Thursday and Friday.
 Our Team-Work session is ran on Saturdays at 7am.

 Where are Integrated Bodies located?